-The investment officers shall prepare and submit to each member of the City Council an investment report describing in detail the investment position of the City, signed by the investment officers, no less than on a quarterly basis.
-The report shall contain sufficient information to provide for a comprehensive review of investment activity, current investments and performance for the period, including any variations from the investment strategy of the City.
-The investment report shall include a description of the investment, the maturity date, the beginning and ending book and market values, the accrued interest, and the changes during the period as well as a summary by pooled fund group.
-The investment officers may use any generally accepted method to monitor the market price of investments, including, but not limited to, periodic reports from any of the approved broker/dealers or any nationally recognized market source that provides market valuations on individual securities.
-Additionally, the Director of Finance shall verify the credit ratings of investments and shall describe any changes in credit ratings as part of the report.
-Each report shall include a statement of compliance with the City's investment policy and the Act.
-The annual audit shall include a review of the quarterly reports and a compliance audit of management controls on investments and adherence to the City's established investment policy and procedures.
+The investment officers shall prepare and submit to each member of the Board an investment report describing in detail the investment position of the District, signed by the investment officers, no less than on a quarterly basis.
+Currently, the District's investment activity is included on the quarterly report prepared for the City.
+In accordance with the Act, the report contains sufficient information to provide for a comprehensive review of investment activity, current investments and performance for the period, including any variations from the investment strategy.
+The report also includes a description of each investment, the maturity date, the beginning and ending book and market values, the accrued interest, and the changes during the period as well as a summary by pooled fund group, as applicable.
+The annual audit shall include a review of the quarterly reports and a compliance audit of management controls on investments and adherence to the District's established investment policy and procedures.